Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: 0+1D boundaries and domain walls with abelian onsite symmetry

-We also depict the topological Wick rotation process of this invertible domain wall in the following figure.
-We can easily check that when two phases across the domain wall are the same, i.e. when $H=H_a=H_b$, the domain wall $\bc[\FZ_1(\rep(G))]{\rep(G)_{F_H|F_H}}$ just disappears in the bulk, namely, it becomes a trivial domain wall.
+If two phases across the domain wall are the same, i.e. when $H=H_1=H_2$, the invertible domain wall $\bc[\FZ_1(\rep(G))]{{}_{F_H} \rep(G)_{F_H}}$ is just the same category as the 1d bulk, namely, it becomes a trivial domain wall.